pinskylab/Clownfish_persistence/README.md

   * anems_visited_by_year.RData - number of anemones visited at each site each year and total anems at each site (produced by Total_anems_proportion_hab_sampled.R)
   * cumulative_prop_hab_sampled_by_site.RData - cumulative proportion habitat sampled at each site through time (produced by Total_anems_proportion_hab_sampled.R)
   * site_edge_anems.RData - anem_ids for anemones at the northern edge, southern edge, and middle of each site (eyeballed from QGIS) (produced by Constants_database_common_functions.R)
+  * site_visits.RData - gives a 1 or NA for each site and year, indicating whether it was visited during the clownfish sampling field season (produced by Constants_database_common_functions.R)
   * site_width_info.RData - width of each site and distance to northern and southern edges of sampling area (produced by Site_widths_and_distances.R)
   * site_dist_info.RData - distances between each pair of sites (produced by Site_widths_and_distances.R)
   * sampling_area_edges.RData - lat and lon coordinates of northern and southern limits of sampling area (produced by Site_widths_and_distances.R)